FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-offer-datasets-including-context-information-through-the-wstore/acquiring-datasets-offered-in-the-wstore.md

-Once in the Data category, you will see all the offerings that contain data. you can choose those ones that fits your requirements and add them to the shopping cart by clicking on “Add to Shopping Cart”.
+Once in the Data category, you will see all the offerings that contain data. you can choose those ones that fits your requirements and add them to the shopping cart by clicking on “Add to Cart”.

 [![Acquiring Datasets Offered in the
 FIWARE Store1](../images/Acquiring-Datasets-Offered-in-the-WStore1.png)](../images/Acquiring-Datasets-Offered-in-the-WStore1.png)